Chandra179/bextract/tier4.md

 ## Input / Output

-**Input:** `pipeline.Request` — URL + optional CSS selectors (same shape as Tier 3)
+**Input:** `pipeline.Request` — URL + optional timeout override
 **Output:** `pipeline.RenderResult` — extracted fields + decision (`Done`, `Escalate`, `Abort`, `Backoff`)

 ---

 ## Process

+The renderer is invoked by the cascade runner only after Tier 3 returns `Escalate`.

-1. Connect to a Browserless Docker container via WebSocket (CDP)
+1. Create a new page on the remote Browserless Chrome instance via CDP
-2. Execute the same render/extraction flow as Tier 3 — same CDP interface, Chrome is remote
+2. Set up request interception — block stylesheets, images, media, fonts, and configured analytics/tracking domains
+3. Navigate to the target URL with a render timeout context (default 15s hard cap)
+4. Wait for network idle (no pending requests for 500ms), bounded by the render timeout
+5. Detect escalation signals (CAPTCHA widgets, login walls)
+6. Extract the fully rendered HTML
-3. Run Tier 2 extraction on the rendered HTML
+7. Build a synthetic Tier 1 response and re-run Tier 2 extraction on the rendered HTML
-4. Detect post-render 403 or CAPTCHA challenge page → escalate to Tier 5
+8. Close the page (no pooling — each request gets a fresh page)

 ---